atsaloli/cf-health-check/cf-health-check.md

 # CFEngine Health Check

-Purpose: Provide CFEngineers with a compact checklist for assessing CFEngine health.
+*Purpose*: Provide CFEngineers with a compact checklist for assessing CFEngine health.

 This document is based on existing guides and is best used after having studied them.